 We currently run 4 group sessions per week:

 1. Chair based exercise class.
 This class is supervised by a trained leader.
-The class is also attended, once a month, by a qualified stroke physiotherapist who assesses individual progress.
 In addition to exercise, which can improve tone, balance and posture, the group also provides information regarding healthy living.

 2. Speech and Language Group.
 This group is for stroke survivors who are experiencing difficulty with speech, language, communication and/or memory.
 Group leaders teach alternative methods of communicating by using props and preparation of a personal communication booklet.
 The group focus on improving speech, reading and writing.
 Group leaders also prepare activities which help to improve concentration and memory.

 Speech and Language Group takes place every Thursday between 10am - 12 midday

 3. Social and Rehabilitation Group.
 This fun and friendly group gives stroke survivors an opportunity to meet in a relaxed environment to try a range of activities including arts and crafts, cards, games including bingo and dominoes or simply chat over a refreshing cup of tea or coffee.
 The group is supervised by a Stroke Support Worker with help from volunteers.

 Social and Rehabilitation Group for those aged over 60 years takes place every Friday between 10am-12.00

 4. Under 60's Social and Rehabilitation Group.
 This group is similar to the above, but with an added focus on goal setting for the future.
 This might include returning to work, volunteering or taking up a new hobby.